- Who We Are

 Marjorie M. Wilcox, CFA, joined the team at Water Street Mission in December 2016.
 She came to Water Street with 18 years of experience in financial and operational investment management, partnering and alliance building on a domestic and global level as a principal at Morgan Stanley Investment Management (MSIM).

 Marj earned her degree from Gordon College with a BA in Economics and Business, concentrating in Finance.
 Upon graduation, she began her career with Miller, Anderson, Sherrerd (MAS) as an equity trader.
 Through acquisition, she engaged in various roles at MSIM.
 Marj completed her career with Morgan Stanley Investment Management as Director, Global Equity Trading, leading all equity trading desks around the world for the investment arm.
-Marj has also served as a strategic consultant and volunteer in various for profit and non-profit organizations such as Nicholas-Applegate Capital Management, Center for Performing and Fine Arts, Young Peoples’ Theatre Workshop, Heritage School, Church of the Saviour, and Delaware County Christian School.
+Marj has also served as a strategic consultant and volunteer in various for profit and non-profit organizations.

 Marj’s desire is to create teams and systems that provide predictable and consistent administrative structure.
 Administration and Operational excellence is critical to support the staff, so the staff can in turn minister in the name of Jesus, to the needs of those who come to Water Street.

-Marj’s joys in life include spending time with family and experiencing other cultures through travel.
+Marj’s joys in life include spending time with her husband of 35 years and their three children.
+They enjoy experiencing other cultures through travel.

 Dan Siewert joined the team at Water Street Mission in December, 2017, to lead Community Ministries, which includes Teen Haven, Wonder Club Early Learning Center, Outreach Center and Warehouse (food intake and distribution to our neighbors in need), as well as to develop and implement new vision for community development.